Pixailz/Kernel-Builder/README.md

 ## TODO
 - improve banner
   - add the kernel builder (like: kimo or johan)
-- add more toolchains
-  - make a list of available toolchain
+- add a saved folder, to keep the config in safe place